Channel wing: Hybrids

-Channel Wing as a VTOL
+VTOL

 In 2017, aerospace startup Hop Flyt Inc. was founded around the concept of eVTOL aircraft that use channel wing technology to achieve vertical flight.
-The flagship aircraft Venturi, named after the Venturi Effect, is a conceptual canard aircraft that allows the angle of incidence of the channel wing to be varied, enabling the aircraft to achieve hover, transition, and fixed wing flight.
+The flagship aircraft Venturi, named after the Venturi Effect, is a conceptual canard aircraft that allows the angle of incidence of the channel wing to vary, enabling the aircraft to achieve hover, transition, and fixed wing flight.
 A patent was issued in 2020.
-Hop Flyt Inc. has continued to develop VTOL channel wing technology through sub-scale unmanned flight test.
+The company targets the remote resupply market.
+It claims that its unmanned aerial vehicle offers 90% lower operational cost and 50-fold CO_{2} reductions in a VTOL with an 800 mile range and 250 lb payload.